senli-rrc/li_jason_coding_assignment14/README.md

    npm start
    ```

-   This will start Storybook on `http://localhost:5575`
+   This will start your Portfolio app on `http://localhost:5575`

 4. **Run tests**
    ```bash